bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

 limits to infinity.
 Asymptotics are incredibly useful for simple statistical inference and approximations.
 Asymptotics often make hard problems easy and difficult calculations simple.
-We will not cover in this book, but is true nonetheless, that asymptotics often lead to nice understanding of procedures.
+We will not cover the philosophical considerations in this book, but is true nonetheless, that asymptotics often lead to nice understanding of procedures.
 In fact, the ideas of asymptotics are so important form the basis for frequency interpretation of probabilities by considering the long run proportion of times an event occurs.